 Students are encouraged to see the mathematics as well as realising the importance of the skills developed in a mathematics course.
 They are made aware of the opportunities available through its study.
 We run a Puzzle Club each week for Lower School students and each lunchtime we hold clinics and surgeries for students who are having problems.

 Each year, years 7 and 8 take part in the Junior Mathematics Challenge where they are faced with unusual mathematical questions, whilst many year 9 10 and 11 students take the Intermediate Mathematics Challenge.
 Year 12 and year 13 also have an opportunity to take part in the Senior Mathematics Challenge.
 They are all set by the United Kingdom Mathematics Trust.
 There is a Senior Maths Team for year 12 and 13.
-The Senior Maths Team have been Regional Champions three times in the last five years and were third in the UK in 2014.
+The Senior Maths Team have been Regional Champions three times and were third in the UK in 2014.

 Each lunchtime, there is a maths teacher available to give extra help to all pupils.
 The maths department also has a numeracy intervention scheme.
 A selected group of lower school pupils will receive extra support from one of the year 12 senior students, supervised by a maths teacher, for twenty minutes once a week, outside of their usual lessons.